-†The above CUSIP (Committee on Uniform Securities Identification Procedures) numbers have been assigned by an organization not affiliated with the Commonwealth; the Commonwealth is not responsible for the selection or use of the CUSIP numbers.
++The above CUSIP (Committee on Uniform Securities Identification Procedures) numbers have been assigned by an organization not affiliated with the commonwealth and the commonwealth is not responsible for the selection or use of the CUSIP numbers.
 The CUSIP numbers are included solely for the convenience of bondholders and no representation is made as to the correctness of such CUSIP numbers.
 CUSIP numbers assigned to securities may be changed during the term of such securities based on a number of factors including, but not limited to, the refunding or defeasance of such issue or the use of secondary market financial products.
-The Commonwealth has not agreed to, and there is no duty or obligation to, update this Official Statement to reflect any change or correction in the CUSIP numbers set forth above.
-CUSIP is a registered trademark of the American Bankers Association (the "ABA").
-CUSIP data is provided by CUSIP Global Services, which is managed on behalf of the ABA by S&P Capital IQ, a division of McGraw Hill Financial, Inc.
+The cOSIP numbers set forth above.